 42. Why playing a G ocarina as a non-transposing instrument is especially useful to Celtic music.
 The G ocarina is a very useful for playing Celtic music.
 It has a great range for picking up a lot of flute, pennywhistle, dulcimer, fiddle, bagpipe, and vocal music that is written outside the reading range of a C ocarina.

-Multi-chambered ocarinas are difficult to play with fluidly.
-This virtuoso makes it look easy.
-It's not.
+Multi-chambered ocarinas are painfully difficult to play with any fluidly.
+Don't be fooled by how easy this virtuoso makes it look.